 When hiring an expert witness, it is important that they be able to understand the documents created in litigation and then convey their opinions coherently, both orally and in writing.
 In other words, when dealing with lawyers, it helps to be a lawyer.
 Steve Adelman writes expert reports the way the most effective experts have written them in his cases, carefully citing the factual record and then applying that record to authoritative industry sources in order to reach a defensible conclusion.
 And because he has taken countless depositions himself, Steve Adelman is comfortable using sworn testimony as an opportunity to teach the logic of his position.

 Here are some issues about which Steve Adelman has been engaged as a standard of care expert.

-Crowd Management and Security
+Crowd Management and Event Safety and Security

 Crowd management and event security involves much more than using magnetometers at ingress and posting big guys at the barricades.
 There are industry standards for crowd managers, particularly the National Fire Protection Association’s Life Safety Code, and important planning considerations embodied in crowd management models whose elements include Time, Space, Information, and Energy, and in a more recent configuration, the Design, Information, and Management of crowds during Ingress, Circulation, and Egress.
 Steve Adelman is Chair of the Crowd Management Task Group which is creating a first of its kind ANSI standard which will become the authoritative source in the United States of what constitutes reasonable crowd management at all kinds of live events.

 Steve Adelman’s expert engagements regarding crowd management and event security have included some of the most high profile and tragic incidents in recent history, including the 2011 Indiana State Fair stage roof collapse and the 2017 Route 91 Harvest Festival shooting.